felipecabargas/policy_enforcing/README.md

 ##Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/felipecabargas/git-tryouts](https://github.com/felipecabargas/git-tryouts).
+Bug reports and pull requests are welcome on GitHub at [https://github.com/felipecabargas/policy_enforcing](https://github.com/felipecabargas/policy_enforcing).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.

 ##License

 ```
-git-tryouts
+policy_enforcing
 Copyright (C) 2015 Felipe Cabargas

 This program is free software: you can redistribute it and/or modify